atlas-opensource/atlas-open-analysis/README.md

 # atlas-open-analysis
-This is a public repository accepting user contributions to ongoing open sources analysis'.
+This is a public repository accepting user contributions to open sources analysis'.